Triple Clasp Formulas for $G_2$: Abstract

 \section{Abstract}

-We use Kuperberg's diagrammatic description of the space of homomorphisms between fundamental representations of $\mathfrak{g}_2$ to give explicit recursive formulas for the idempotent projecting to the highest weight irreducible summand in each tensor product of fundamental representations.
+We use Kuperberg's diagrammatic description of homomorphisms between fundamental representations of $G_2$ to give explicit recursive formulas for the idempotent projecting to the highest weight irreducible summand in each tensor product of fundamental representations.